 While a mediator’s main role is to encourage open dialogue and help move towards a mutually-beneficial agreement for both parties, an attorney’s role is to actively negotiate on behalf of the best interests of their individual client and that client’s family.

+Can an attorney be a mediator?
 While the roles of mediators and attorneys differ, a single individual can be trained in both mediation and attorney roles.
 Most skilled family law mediators are attorneys experienced in family law disputes.

 Mediators familiar with the legal rights and options for both parties can be great assets, as they can more effectively guide discussions and can better refine any potential resolutions.